 On 14 July 2014, Hague stood down as Secretary of State for Foreign Affairs to become Leader of the House of Commons in preparation for his planned retirement from electoral politics, after 26 years as an MP, at the 2015 general election, when he did not put his name forward for re-election.
 Hague was elevated as a Life Peer in the 2015 Dissolution Honours List and created Baron Hague of Richmond, of Richmond in the County of North Yorkshire, on 9 October.

-To book William Hague as the after dinner speaker or politics speaker for your next event, conference or other function, simply contact the Champions Speakers agency via our online contact form.
-Alternatively, call a booking agent directly on +44 1509 85 29 27 for more information.
+To book William Hague as the politics speaker for your corporate event, function or conference, simply contact the Champions Speakers agency by emailing email@example.com or by calling a booking agent directly on 0207 1010 553.

 When at corporate events, William is known to cover the following topics:

 - Current Affairs

 - British & American Politics